mankool0/GTFOHax/README.md

 1. Build Il2CppInspector by following steps at [Il2CppInspector](https://github.com/djkaty/Il2CppInspector?tab=readme-ov-file#build-instructions) with these changes: https://github.com/djkaty/Il2CppInspector/issues/193

 2. Create a C++ scaffolding project and replace all files in appdata directory with newly generated ones.

+3. Fix any errors that might show up if game functions changed.

 # Contributing
 Make a PR